-The NATE Bookshop is a fantastic source of support for all teachers of English.
-The mix of NATE's own titles and carefully chosen books from other publishers creates a unique range, incorporating very practical classroom resources as well as a variety of titles addressing theory and practice.
+The NATE Bookshop is a source of support for all teachers of English, with a mix of practical classroom resources as well as a variety of titles addressing theory and practice.

 Series Editor: Robert Protherough